Snakes have regular bowel movements. If your snake hasn’t passed feces for several weeks, you’ll need to determine if your snake is constipated.

 How to Prevent Constipation in Snakes

-Husbandry errors cause many diseases in captive snakes.
-The following are some ways you can correct them and prevent constipation in your snake.
+Husbandry errors cause problems for captive snakes.
+The following are some ways you can correct them and avoid constipation.

-Snakes rely on external temperatures for thermoregulation, and a common cause of constipation in snakes is low temperatures in the basking region.
+Snakes rely on external temperatures for thermoregulation.
+A common cause of impaction is low temperatures in the basking region.

 Therefore, create a temperature gradient in your snake’s environment by providing heat at one end of the terrarium.
 This can be done using basking lights, heat mats or creaming heating elements.